kekyo/scheme-cd-ripper/README.md

 ### Cover Art Embedding

-When fetching information from MusicBrainz, it additionally attempts to retrieve cover art images (only if front cover art is marked as present).
+When fetching information from MusicBrainz, it additionally attempts to retrieve cover art images.
 If the player supports cover art display, the cover art image will be shown:

 ![Cover art](./images/aa.png)

-- Fetching and embedding cover art [(via Cover Art Archive)](https://coverartarchive.org/) is only possible when a MusicBrainz match is used; other CDDB servers do not supply cover art.
+- Fetching and embedding cover art is only possible when a MusicBrainz match is used; other CDDB servers do not supply cover art.
+- You can choose the preference order with `-dc`/`--discogs`: `always` (default: Discogs first, then CAA), `fallback` (CAA first, then Discogs), `no` (do not use Discogs).
+- Discogs cover art is only attempted when MusicBrainz release provides `discogs_release` tag.
 - Cover art is always converted to PNG format.
   This is because images provided by CAA may contain special metadata (such as ICC profiles), which can cause the hardware media player to be unable to display the image.
   Since it's in PNG format, the image itself does not degrade over time